jaacevedos/Web-Numeric-Solutions/README.md

 ## Description

-This project is a numerical tool taht contains methods for solving single-variable equations, systems of equations, and interpolation.
+This project is a numerical tool that contains methods for solving single-variable equations, systems of equations, and interpolation.

 ## Features